Gallouche/MLOps-Project/report.md

 ### Task - Give metrics

-## Advantage of using AirFlow pipeline
+## Added value of using an AirFlow pipeline

 This use case is an example of using a pipeline to automate the process of training a model.
 It allows to see the different advantages of using this type of tool.

-The advantages of using a pipeline are as follows:
+The advantages of using such pipelines are as follows:

 - Automation of the process: all steps are automated and traceable.
 It is not necessary to manually run scripts or execute commands for each step.
 There is therefore no risk of human error.
 - Repeatability: the pipeline can be restarted at any time to reproduce the results.
 This allows to test different configurations and compare the results.